• Skip to primary navigation

 1. Onion rings.
 How many times do you need thin slices of onion?
 Hamburgers, deli sandwiches, onion soup, batter-dipped onion rings, onions for salad.
 Onions are so much easier to slice using a mandolin.

 5. Carrot slices.
 I hate to slice carrots without a mandoline.
 Even though my knives are very sharp, it's tough to slice through the whole carrot and even tougher to get the slices even.
 A mandoline makes quick work of carrots whether you want to cut them into rounds, ovals, or long, thin slices.
+(See here for garlic parmesan roasted carrots - a perfect kid-pleasing side dish for any meal!)
+I use mine to cut the carrots I'll use to make carrot soufflé.

 10. Cheese.
 A mandoline isn't just for fruits and vegetables.
-You can use it to slice or grate any firm cheese.
-Incidentally, I've also used mine for chocolate.
+You can use it to slice or grate any firm cheese for dishes like garlic-roasted asparagus.
+Freshly shredded cheeses melt much more quickly and evenly than the powdery stuff you buy pre-shredded.

 Please be extra careful when using a mandoline.
 The blades are very, very sharp, and can easily slice the tip of a finger or knuckle cleanly off.
 I've done that a time or two, and it hurts worse than the worst paper cut and bleeds profusely.
 Be careful, and use always use finger guard or food holder.